yujifan0326/yujifan0326.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Researcher at the [Institute of Education](https://www.ioe.tsinghua.edu.cn/) in Tsinghua University.
-I got my Ph.D degree in the [Knowledge Engineering Group (KEG)](https://keg.cs.tsinghua.edu.cn/), supervised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) and [Prof. Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/).
+I got my Ph.D degree in the [Knowledge Engineering Group (KEG)](https://keg.cs.tsinghua.edu.cn/), Tsinghua University, supervised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) and [Prof. Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/).
 My research interests focus on Knowledge-driven AI in Education, especially Educational Large Models and Agents.
 I am looking for self-motivated, high-caliber collaborators, research assistants, and candidate master's students.

 Some of our publicly available resources for AI-Edu can be found here: